DO9RE/morse_synthesizer/README.md

 ## Usage Notes

 - Use NVDA as you normally would.
 All spoken output will be replaced with Morse code signals.
-- Press NVDA+Shift+M for a basic configuration Dialog.
+- Press NVDA+Shift+M on a desktop layout, or NVDA+Windows+M on a laptop, for a basic configuration Dialog.
 Adjust Speed, Frequency and the Farnsworth-factor according to your liking.

 ## Known Issues